- Mar 22, 2025

 17. Safdarjung Tomb:

-Safdarjung's Tomb is a sandstone and marble mausoleum in Delhi, India.
+Safdarjung's Tomb is a sandstone-and-marble mausoleum in Delhi, India.
 It was built in 1753- 54 as the mausoleum of Safdarjung, the viceroy of Awadh, under the Mughal Emperor, Mohammed Shah.
-Safdarjung's Tomb is the last enclosed garden tomb in Delhi, which is a tradition of Humayun's Tomb.
-The sightseeing part can be finished in about 30 -45 min, after which one can relax on the lawn.
-The place is open on all days, from sunrise to sunset.
+Safdarjung's Tomb is the last enclosed garden tomb in Delhi, following the tradition of Humayun's Tomb.
+The sightseeing part can be completed in about 30-45 min, after which one can relax on the lawn.
+The place is open every day from sunrise to sunset.
 The features of this place are the Char Bagh plan with the mausoleum at the centre, a ninefold floor plan, a five-part façade, and a large podium with a hidden stairway.

 Hauz Khas Fort in Delhi is part of the Hauz Khas Complex, which includes a water tank, mosque, Tomb, and pavilions.
 The complex is named after the "royal water tank" built in the 13th century.
 The tank was initially called Hauz e Alai and was built by Alauddin Khalji (1296–1316) to supply water to Siri, the city he founded.
-The Hauz Khas Complex is a great place for walks and exploring nature, as well as a dining, entertainment, and hopping hub.
+The Hauz Khas Complex is a great place for walks and exploring nature, as well as for dining, entertainment, and hopping.

 Location: Hauz Khas Fort Road, Hauz Khas, New Delhi - 110016.